Awaken (band)

 Awaken is an underground rock band / indie music project based in Belgium.
-They released two official albums and numerous demo tapes and web-only singles since their early days in 1988.
+They have released two official albums, numerous demo tapes and web-only singles since their early days in 1988.

-Not related to the modern Belgian scene at all (such as dEUS, Eté 67, Girls in Hawaii), Awaken gained interest from Vietnamese people, after the release of a Vietnamese song, "Chú Mèo Ngủ Quên", and in Japan with the virtual EP "別府NIGHTS".
-Recently, a cover of a Vietnamese children song "Rửa Mặt Như Mèo" has been recorded and has been heard on Vietnamese internet, though not officially released.
-Since 2005, Awaken is part of the team of the indies Japanese label It's Oh!
+Not related to the modern Belgian scene at all (such as dEUS, Eté 67, Girls in Hawaii), Awaken gained interest from Vietnamese people, after the release of Vietnamese song, "Chú Mèo Ngủ Quên", and in Japan with the virtual EP "別府NIGHTS".
+Recently, a cover of Vietnamese children song "Rửa Mặt Như Mèo" has been recorded and heard on the Vietnamese internet, though not officially released.
+Since 2005, Awaken is part of the team on the indie Japanese label It's Oh!
 Music, based in Miyazaki city.

 Name

 The name AWAKEN means "a matter of bubbles", according to the Japanese translation: